skandanyal/Glacier.ML/glacial_journal.md

 ### 16-07-2025, 02:12 am
 * Wrote the training and predict functions of logistic regression.
 * My arms, upper back and thighs are still aching after yesterday's gym session (brdr made me improve on yesterday's arm day).
 * SGPA is 7.26.
-This project better be fucking worth these compromises.
+This project better be worth these freaking compromises.

 ### 18-07-2025, 01:18 pm
 * Polished logistic regression files to the best of my efforts.